-- These parks should be maintained as open space within the Town. - For Morgan Park, extend the woodlands to the footpath running diagonally from Brown Street to Railroad Street. - Survey all parks and define with standard boundary markers.
+- These parks should be maintained as open space within the Town. - For Morgan Park, extend the woodlands to the footpath running diagonally from Brown Street to Railroad Street.
+No longer needed - Survey all parks and define with standard boundary markers.
+Determine which parks should be defined by boundary markers to protect their integrity.
+Add Park name signs (similar to the one at Zoe WadsworthPark) should be added to raise awareness of town park locations and public purpose.